andrewtsun25/djin-client/README.md

+#d.jin

+`djin` is the front-end personal website of its creator, d.jin.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+As of version 1.0.0, this website is front-end only.
+The production deployment of this website is available at https://djin.dev.

 ## Available Scripts

-In the project directory, you can run:
+Here are some scripts you can run:

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the personal website in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />